rust-lang/rust/src/doc/trpl/getting-started.md

 Cargo is Rust’s build system and package manager, and Rustaceans use Cargo to manage their Rust projects.
 Cargo manages three things: building your code, downloading the libraries your code depends on, and building those libraries.
-We call libraries your code needs ‘dependencies’, since your code depends on them.
+We call libraries your code needs ‘dependencies’ since your code depends on them.

 The simplest Rust programs don’t have any dependencies, so right now, you'd